darkwyld/SimpleESI/REFERENCE.md

 $esi->get($var3, ['fr', 'ru'], 'universe/types/1230/', ['language' => '~'], 60*60);
 ```

-When the `$expires` argument is being followed by an array, here named `$authorize`, then this array is taken as a request's authorization data.
-The array is expect to contain two keys, `'header'` and `'cid'`, which contain the authorization header to be used in a request as well as the character id to be used in the cache lookup.
-Such an array is usually obtained by the `auth()`-method.
+When the `$expires` argument is being followed by an array, here named `$authoriz``ation`, then this array is taken as a request's authorization data.
+Authorization data is usually obtained by the `auth()`-method.
+The array is expected to contain two keys, `'header'` and `'cid'`, which hold the authorization header to be used in the request, as well as the character id to be used in the cache lookup.
 For example:

 ```php
 $esi->get($var1, 'universe/types/1230/', 0, $authorization);